peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 ## Prepare our model

-We need to remove the variables that were related to the price (ie. cleaning_fee_perc and security_perc) as well as the ones that are simply variations of a specific variable (ie. we shouldn't keep both absolute availability and relative availability due to multicolinearity).
+We need to remove the variables that were related to the price (ie. cleaning_fee_perc and security_perc) as well as the ones that are simply variations of another variable (ie. we shouldn't keep both absolute availability and relative availability due to multicollinearity).